dennmee/terraform-landingzone/README.md

 #### Composition

 Composition is a collection of modules that describes a logical part of the CLZ product.
-Each composition:
+Each composition is:

-1. Is either global or region specific
+1. Either global or region specific
-2. Is executed once in case of the global or multiple times in case of regional
+2. Executed once in case of the global or multiple times in case of regional
 3. Requires at least a persistent variables file in case of global based compositions and an additional region specific variables for regional compositions

 #### File content